Research

 My research spans mathematical modeling and numerical simulation of physical systems with an emphasis on

-music technology and auditory biophysics.
-My approach to modeling and simulation takes advantage of
+acoustics and audio.
+My approach to modeling and simulation takes advantage of mathematical

-mathematical tools such as conformal symmetry, differential forms, and variational principles.
-These
+tools such as conformal symmetry, differential forms, and variational principles.
+These concepts can be

-concepts can be used to overcome many difficulties and limitations that exist in standard Newtonian
+used to overcome many difficulties and limitations that exist in standard Newtonian models and coordinate-based

-models and coordinate-based Euclidean spaces.
-Currently, I am utilizing these tools in three areas of
+Euclidean spaces.
+Currently, I am utilizing these tools in three areas of acoustic wave simulation: geometric

 Geometric Boundary Modeling for Wave Simulation